-This is one of the places I had for lunch!
+This is one of the places I had for lunch.
 It’s definitely more of a finer dining establishment.
 We had a vegetable flan, risotto, and this nice sort of iced cream or custard type thing with warm berries in the middle.

 Pizzeria al Duomo

-You really can’t go wrong with a good pizza place!
+You really can’t go wrong with a good pizza place.
 This was another place I had for my lunch, and it was delicious!
 I got the Trentino pizza, which I highly recommend.

 Place that had pasta at 5pm

 So, around 5pm after I went up the cable car, I was really craving pasta.
 I hadn’t eaten lunch that day, so I was quite hungry.
 Of course, this is Italy, so most places that serve pasta are closed at 5pm!
 Dinner doesn’t really get started here until 7 or 8pm.
 However, I did find this one little place that has it!
 It’s almost a shabby looking area, but the pasta bolognese was delicious, and it hit my craving a good 2 hours before I could eat dinner.
-I can’t remember the name, and I could find it on Google Maps, but it’s somewhere along Via Roma.
+I can’t remember the name, and I couldn’t find it on Google Maps, but it’s somewhere along Via Roma.
 Hopefully, you’ll eat lunch at a normal time though and not need to go hunting at 5pm!

 When Milou and I first got to Trento, we dropped our things off and went to the hotel restaurant for lunch!
 We naturally got pasta haha.
 It’s another finer dining place, and I got the ravioli while she got the spaghetti.
 Also, the hotel has breakfast which is awesome.
 There’s a huge spread with American options like scrambled eggs and pastries galore.

 We had the welcoming party at Gatto Gordo!
 I don’t know too much about it besides our party, which was mostly drinks and some side food.
-Nice place for a drink and to relax before you go to dinner!
+Nice place for a drink and to relax before you go to dinner.

 Pizza place next to Gatto Gordo

 Right next to Gatto Gordo is a cheap, delicious pizza place.
-It reminded me of the 1 or 2 euro places that were always opened super late at night in Madrid after we left the clubs!
+It reminded me of the 1 or 2 euro places that were always opened super late at night in Madrid after we left the clubs.
 Kind of funny that as a student I thought they were too expensive, and now, I think they’re a total steal.
 Ha!